guardianproject/info/content/blog/2020-05-20-what-is-tracking/index.md

 approach.

-## The Pfitzer-Hansen threat model
+## The Pfitzmann-Hansen threat model

 The threat model assumes a classical sender-receiver (source/sink) information model where the communication network is usually the internet.
 They assume an attacker to be yet another (possibly all-knowing) passive receiver.
 If messages